 While the main interest of the founder of this site is folk music, this all applies to any folk art with a tangible result which is subject to copyright.

 Folk music has been outlawed in the United States since 1978.
 Well, let me rephrase that.
 The folk process—the handing down of songs and stories from generation to generation, with changes and mutations over time—has been outlawed since 1978.
-There’s not a specific law against folk music now.
+Don’t get me wrong: there’s not a specific law against folk music now.
 It’s just that the route by which something becomes a folk song (or folk tale, or any kind of folk art, really) disappeared in 1978, and until recently there wasn’t a legal framework for trying to get that back.

 If you are a musician who played folk or traditional music in the US before 1978, you might not know there’s a problem.
 And if you were born in the US after 1976, you’ve never lived in a world where it was otherwise, so you might not know what you’re missing.
 My goal here is, first, to convince you that if you are a folk musician there is a problem you might not be aware of, and second, to let you know that there is something you can do to help.

-I can only talk about the situation in the United States, since that’s the only country whose laws I’ve done any research on.I’m using “research” in the lay sense here; I have not done a rigorous systematic inquiry.
-The situation is similar in other countries; I just don’t know the specifics.
+I can only talk about the situation in the United States, since that’s the only country whose laws I’ve done any research on.2 The situation is similar in other countries; I just don’t know the specifics.
 I am not a lawyer; none of this is legal advice.
 You know the drill.

 Prior to 1978, copyright was opt-in.
 That is, if you wanted to assert your copyright over a song you’d written, you had to publish it with a copyright notice.
-If you published it without a copyright notice, your song was in the public domain, which means that anyone else could sing it, record it, change the lyrics or melody to their liking, use it however they wanted, without having to pay you as its creator.Anything I say about copyright status as of a certain date is based on the information at copyright.cornell.edu/publicdomain; any inaccuracies are most likely mine, not theirs.
-And the public domain is where folk art happens.
+If you published it without a copyright notice, your song was in the public domain, which means that anyone else could sing it, record it, change the lyrics or melody to their liking, use it however they wanted, without having to pay you as its creator.3 And the public domain is where folk art happens.
 Plenty of art happens outside of the public domain, too; it seems like there’s a new Spider-Man movie every few years and there are hundreds, if not thousands of licensed covers of just about every Beatles song.
 But I wouldn’t call that folk art.

 You can write new stories, sing new songs, make new movies about Frankenstein’s monster because Frankenstein; or the Modern Prometheus is in the public domain.
 You can even publish and sell your own edition of the book if you want, or rewrite just the ending and publish it under the same title if you think you can do better.
-If something is in the public domain, anyone can legally do anything they want with it.“Public domain” is a legal term with a specific meaning; it isn’t just a phrase that means “made accessible to the public”.
-The fact that something is published online … Continue reading Spider-Man, on the other hand, is not in the public domain.
-If you make and sell your own movie involving that character, Disney is within their rights to sue you into a smoking hole in the ground if you haven’t negotiated a license with them first.As far as I know, the legality of not-for-profit fan fiction has not been tested in court, so there isn’t a reliable answer about what your liability is for writing new stories involving … Continue reading
+If something is in the public domain, anyone can legally do anything they want with it.4 Spider-Man, on the other hand, is not in the public domain.
+If you make and sell your own movie involving that character, Disney is within their rights to sue you into a smoking hole in the ground if you haven’t negotiated a license with them first.5

 What does that have to do with 1978, though; what changed?
 The Copyright Act of 1976 went into effect on January 1, 1978; it forms the basis of copyright law in the US today.
 And it changed the requirements for registration—previously a work had to be registered in order to enjoy copyright protection.
-If a folk singer wanted to make a song they wrote available to everyone to sing, they could do so simply by publishing it without a copyright notice, or by publishing it with a notice dedicating it to the public domain.I don’t actually know any examples of works explicitly dedicated to the public domain before 1978—even Woody Guthrie’s songs were published with copyright notices and a pledge not … Continue reading If you as a folk singer could show that a song was published without being registered or otherwise complying with the required formalities, then you could still be sued for using it, but at least you’d have an easy defense.
-As of 1978, though, everything is automatically protected without the creator having to do anything.
+If a folk singer wanted to make a song they wrote available to everyone to sing, they could do so simply by publishing it without a copyright notice, or by publishing it with a notice dedicating it to the public domain.7 If you as a folk singer could show that a song was published without being registered or otherwise complying with the required formalities, then you could still be sued for using it, but at least you’d have an easy defense.
+As of 1978, though, everything is automatically protected without the creator having to do anything8 .
 And the 1976 Act doesn’t provide a way to abandon your rights.
-You have them whether you want them or not, and even if you never exercise them, your heirs might.Ludlow Music is still claiming ownership over “This Land is Your Land” despite Woody Guthrie’s encouragement for others to do with it whatever they wanted and a 2004 lawsuit where … Continue reading
+You have them whether you want them or not, and even if you never exercise them, your heirs might.9

 All this is to say: if you play traditional music, you are building on a body of work which was largely created in a legal environment very different than today’s.
 If you compose music in a traditional style, unless you are one of the few who are aware of the legal changes between then and now, you are not contributing back to the commons that you benefit from.
 Even if you personally would never set lawyers on a fellow folk singer playing your song at one of their concerts, you won’t live forever, and you have no say over what your heirs do with the songs you wrote.